alexbevi/redmine_knowledgebase/README.md

 ## Warnings

 The latest version of this plugin is for Redmine 3.x and up.
 If you're still using Redmine 2.x, you should checkout the `redmine-2.x` branch.
+For Redmine 4.x use the following plugin: https://github.com/southbridgeio/redmine_knowledgebase

 This plugin can not coexist with the Redmine CRM plugin due to conflicts related to tagging.